Bruno-Rodriguez/portfolio/README.md

 ### CosmoAmautas

+CosmoAmautas is a science outreach project funded by the International Astronomical Union's [Office of Astronomy for Development](https://astro4dev.org/), with the goal of expanding interest and knowledge about astronomy in young students in Peru, with a particular focus on encouraging the participation of girls and women in STEM fields.
+The project is run entirely by a talented group of peruvian researchers, educators and artists, and I have been a part of the team since its inception in 2020.
+We have .
+You can learn more about CosmoAmautas at the project's official website: [cosmoamautas.org](https://www.cosmoamautas.org/)

-We also wrote a book to explain the theoretical conccepts introduced during the workshops, and to serve as guides during the hands-on sessions.
-I wrote all of Chapter 4 and help edit the book, which is in Spanish since it's target audience are high school students in Peru.
-You can check out the book's abstract on the Astrophysics Data System: [ADS](https://ui.adsabs.harvard.edu/abs/2021arXiv210911945C/abstract), or access the PDF directly: [The CosmoAmautas book](https://arxiv.org/pdf/2109.11945).
+We also wrote a book to explain the theoretical conccepts introduced during the workshops, and to serve as a guide during the hands-on sessions.
+I wrote all of Chapter 4 and helped edit the book as a whole, which is in Spanish since it's target audience are high school students in rural regions of Peru.
+You can check out the book's abstract on the Astrophysics Data System: [ADS](https://ui.adsabs.harvard.edu/abs/2021arXiv210911945C/abstract), or access the PDF directly here: [The CosmoAmautas Book](https://arxiv.org/pdf/2109.11945).

 ## Publications
 Here are some scientific publications to which I contributed: